 Inventory and equipment are some of the most valuable property companies own, but tracking these expensive assets is typically a labor-intensive, manual process.
 Inventory is often marked with serial numbers that have to be written down and entered into a spreadsheet.
 If the assets are marked with a barcode, it can be difficult to locate and scan the labels in a crowded warehouse.
+Oftentimes items may not be in the bin or location that the inventory system says.
 The solution: RFID.

 Inventory Visibility in the Value Chain

 RFID allows companies to obtain a fully visible value chain, automate processes, and give more contextualized data on assets.
 A proper RFID system not only allows a company to achieve better data but it gives managers better insights on how to improve costs as well as how operations are meeting external and internal compliance measures.